For Index of Brides, CLICK

 was gowned in blue and gold brocade, with a large black hat, and also carried

 orchids.
-Mr. Edward Wittaker, of
+Mr. Edward Wittaker, of Toronto acted as best man, and the ushers

-Toronto acted as best man, and the ushers were the Messrs.
-Ted Byers of Chatham, George Graham and
+were the Messrs.
+Ted Byers of Chatham,

-Jamison Bone, of Belleville.
-Professor
+George Graham and Jamison Bone, of Belleville.
+Professor Wheatley, played the wedding

-Wheatley, played the wedding marches, and Miss Marion Wilson sang “Until” by
+marches, and Miss Marion Wilson sang “Until” by Sanderson during the signing

-register.
-The church was quite festive
+of the register.
+The church was quite

-with Christmas greens and masses of red carnations on the altar.
+festive with Christmas greens and masses of red carnations on the altar.
 After the ceremony a wedding breakfast was

 served at the home of Dr. and Mrs. Leonard.

-Here the decorations were of pink and green, the roses and smilax
+Here the decorations were of pink and green, the roses and smilax making

-making a charming background for the lovely young bride.
+a charming background for the lovely young bride.
 Mr. and Mrs. Graham left at two o’clock for

-New York, the bride travelling in a
+New York, the bride travelling in a suit of Belgian blue velour with collar

-and handbag of the same fur, and a small grey hat with grey squirrel
+and cuffs of grey squirrel, a muff and handbag of the same fur, and a small

-were Mr. and Mrs. R. J. Graham, Mr. Bruce and Miss Grace Graham, Mr. and Mrs.
+Among the out-of-town guests were Mr. and Mrs. R. J. Graham, Mr. Bruce

-J. Bone and two little daughters, Mr. and Mrs. George Graham, and two little
+and Miss Grace Graham, Mr. and Mrs. J. Bone and two little daughters, Mr. and

-sons, Mr. and Mrs. Arthur Mitchell, and Miss Josephine Parker, all of
+Mrs. George Graham, and two little sons, Mr. and Mrs. Arthur Mitchell, and

-of Peterboro’; Mr. Leonard Gardiner,
+Dr. and Mrs. Edward Wood, of Peterboro’; Mr. Leonard Gardiner, Mr. and

-Mr. and Mrs. A.F.D.
-Lace and two children, of Toronto; Miss Helen Trickey, of Kingston, and Miss
+Mrs. A.F.D.
+Lace and two children, of Toronto; Miss Helen Trickey,

-Elizabeth Mellow, of Enterprise.
-The
+of Kingston, and Miss Elizabeth Mellow, of Enterprise.
+The wedding gifts were many and beautiful,

 From